 Fortunately, there are only three dangerous species of snake found in this area.
 These are, the Rinkhals, the Berg Adder and the Puff Adder.
 Their bites are rarely fatal.
 But medical attention should be sought if bitten by one of these reptiles.

-Some common plants that tourists will come accross in this area include proteas, the Tree Fern, cycads and Yellowwood Trees.
+Some common plants that tourists will come across in this area include proteas, the Tree Fern, cycads and Yellowwood Trees.
 Furthermore, Bracken fern, Red Grass Ericas and Red Hot Pokers.

 San Rock Art